LGBTQ rights in Mexico: Adoption and family planning

 Legal status of adoption by same-sex couples in the states of Mexico.

 Not all states in Mexico have updated their civil codes to allow same-sex couples to adopt, although couples are typically able to adopt through the court system anyway, due to jurisprudence from the Supreme Court.

-Mexico City, along with the states of Aguascalientes, Baja California, Campeche, Chiapas, Chihuahua, Coahuila, Colima, Hidalgo, Jalisco, Michoacán, Morelos, Nayarit, Nuevo León, Puebla, Querétaro, Quintana Roo, San Luis Potosí, Tamaulipas, and Veracruz allow for same-sex couples to adopt children jointly.
+Mexico City, along with the states of Aguascalientes, Baja California, Campeche, Chiapas, Chihuahua, Coahuila, Colima, Hidalgo, Jalisco, Michoacán, Morelos, Nayarit, Nuevo León, Puebla, Querétaro, Quintana Roo, San Luis Potosí, Tamaulipas, Veracruz, and Guanajuato allow for same-sex couples to adopt children jointly.
 The law does not specifically bar same-sex couples from adopting in Durango, but none has as of June 2022.

 Mexico City legalized same-sex adoptions in March 2010, when its same-sex marriage law took effect.
 On 24 November 2011, the Coahuila Supreme Court struck down the state's law barring same-sex couples from adopting.
 The state complied with the ruling in February 2014 and legalized such adoptions.
 According to the Chihuahua National System for Integral Family Development, the Office of the Defense of Children and the Family in the state performs the same protocol for all couples seeking to adopt regardless of their sexual orientation.

 On 11 August 2015, the Mexican Supreme Court ruled, in a 9-1 decision, that Campeche's ban on same-sex couples adopting children was unconstitutional.
 The Supreme Court struck down Article 19 of Campeche's civil union law which outlawed adoption by couples in civil unions.
 Children's rights were cited as the main reason for the Court's decision.
 The ruling set a constitutional precedent, meaning all bans in Mexico forbidding same-sex couples from adopting are unconstitutional and discriminatory.
 On 23 September 2016, the Mexican Supreme Court finalized the ruling in the adoption case against Campeche and issued a nationwide jurisprudence which binds all lower court judges to rule in favor of same-sex couples seeking adoption and parental rights.
 Campeche lifted its adoption ban three days later.